dorny/paths-filter/README.md

+# NOTE

+Repository forked on 2025-09-03 due to inactivity on dorny/paths-filter and by dorny for greater than 18 months.

 # Paths Changes Filter

 [GitHub Action](https://github.com/features/actions) that enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature